Sanddino00/FixHub-for-XXMI/README.md

 Select a script and press run

-If the script may ask you to press y n in the console
+The script may ask you to press y n in the console

-follow what the script says

-then the script finishes press enter and select ok on the succsessfully ran pop up
+After the script finishes press enter and select ok on the pop up

 .
 .